 1) Visit Ubud’s Rice Fields –

-Ok, I know what your thinking, my first top thing to do in Ubud isn’t exactly unique because hello, have you even been to Ubud if you don’t Instagram a picture of the rice fields?
+Ok, I know what your thinking, the first of my top things to do in Ubud Bali isn’t exactly that unique.
+After all, have you even been to Ubud if you don’t visit the picturesque rice fields?

-But, I believe that the landscapes of these man-made masterpieces are simply too breath-taking to miss.
-Thus, despite being ‘touristy’, a trip to one (or more) of Ubud’s rice fields is something I’d highly recommend doing and definitely a Ubud must see!
+This said the man-made landscapes are simply too breathtaking to miss.
+Therefore, despite being ‘touristy’, a trip to one (or more) of the rice fields is something I’d highly recommend doing and definitely a Ubud must see!

 Personally, I chose to visit the Tegalalang Rice Terraces, which are no doubt one of the best Ubud Attractions!
-Not only was I blown away by the scenery here, but I also thoroughly enjoyed walking along/down the terraces as I felt as though I was getting a true sense of life in rural Bali… Even if there was a slight crowd!
+Not only was I blown away by the scenery here, but I also thoroughly enjoyed walking along/down the terraces.
+It really felt as though I was getting a true sense of life in rural Bali… Even if there was a slight crowd!

-TOP TOP: Fancy taking in the scenery somewhere ‘off the tourist trail’?
-Why not walk the Campuhan Ridge.
-Rather than taking you within the rice fields themselves, this walk lets you admire the landscape from one of Ubud’s many ridges, while also offering great views over the whole valley, something which is especially beautiful at sunrise/sunset: making it one of the most amazing things to see in Ubud.
+Alternatively, if you fancy taking in the scenery somewhere ‘off the tourist trail’, why not walk the Campuhan Ridge.
+Rather than taking you within the rice fields themselves, this walk lets you admire the landscape from one of Ubud’s many ridges.
+The walk also brings amazing views over the whole valley, something which is especially beautiful at sunrise/sunset: making it one of the most amazing things to see in Ubud.

 2) White Water Rafting –

-The second of my 5 unique things to do in Ubud is one for adrenaline seekers – White Water Rafting… Hurtling down the rapids of the Ayung River was not how I’d imagined spending my last day in Bali but, it was perhaps the most memorable experience from my whole trip!
+The second of my unique things to do in Ubud Bali is one for adrenaline seekers: White Water Rafting… Hurtling down the rapids of the Ayung River was not how I’d imagined spending my last day in Bali but it was perhaps the most memorable experience from my whole trip!

-This was largely down to one thing: The scenery… The river is encased by tall cliffs on either side, meaning that vines and trees hang down to the water’s edge, making you feel as though you’re in the middle of the Amazon!
+The scenery along the rapids is what makes rafting here so special!
+The river is encased by tall cliffs on either side, meaning that vines and trees hang down to the water’s edge, making you feel as though you’re in the middle of the Amazon!

-However, I do have to admit that visiting in early June i.e. the dry season, meant that the rapids were more of a lazy river.
-As such my blood didn’t really get pumping during my voyage down the river.
-So if you’re looking for pure adrenaline make sure to visit from October to March when the river is in full flow!
+However, I do have to admit that visiting in early June i.e. the dry season, meant that the rapids were more of a lazy river for me.
+As such my blood didn’t really get pumping during my voyage downstream.
+So, if you’re looking for an adrenaline rush, make sure to visit from October to March when the river is in full flow!